TheJacksonLaboratory/ClintLR/docs/index.rst

 Feedback
 --------

-The best place to leave feedback, ask questions, and report bugs is the `L4CI Issue Tracker <https://github.com/TheJacksonLaboratory/L4CI/issues>`_.
+The best place to leave feedback, ask questions, and report bugs is the `ClintLR Issue Tracker <https://github.com/TheJacksonLaboratory/ClintLR/issues>`_.